apache/apisix/CONTRIBUTING.md

     reindex: t/plugin/zipkin.t:	skipped.
 ```
     * By the way, we can download "reindex" to another path and add this path to "PATH" environment.
+    * When the test file is too large, for example > 800 lines, you should split it to a new file.
+      Please take a look at `t/plugin/limit-conn.t` and `t/plugin/limit-conn2.t`.

 ## Do you have questions about the source code?